A criminal profile of the Gilgo Beach serial killer

 He did this over a series of seven phone calls.

 In other words, he didn’t just risk it once on a whim.
-Instead, he launched a sustained psychological attack on the 16-year-old sister of one of his victims.
+Instead, he launched a sustained psychological attack on a 15-year-old girl.

-If this individual is a sadist, then it is likely that those who know him will find him to be cruel, short-tempered, controlling, intimidating, and demeaning at times.
+If this individual is a sadist, then those who know him might find him cruel, short-tempered, controlling, intimidating, and demeaning at times.
 He might also exhibit harmful behavior toward living creatures.

 The phone calls are not the only indication that he is a sadist.

-If LISK is a sadist, then it means that he derives pleasure from physical and/or psychological suffering.
+If the Gilgo Beach killer is a sadist, then it means that he derives pleasure from physical and psychological suffering.

 On top of the taunting and psychological abuse, there may have been elements of physical torture.